RoyalXXX/bin2cpp/README.md

 };
 ```

-## bin2cpp - console
+## bin2cpp console

 > [!WARNING]
-> Errors may occur when using **bin2cpp – console**, as it does not validate file names or paths.
-Additionally, it supports only ASCII characters in names.
+> Errors may occur when using **bin2cpp console**, as it does not validate file names or paths.
+Moreover, it supports only ASCII characters in names.

-**bin2cpp – console** is provided for demonstration purposes only.
-The source code of **bin2cpp - console** is available for download under the MIT License.
+The source code of **bin2cpp console** is available for download under the MIT License (the `bin2cpp.cpp` file in the repository).

 ### Usage
 `bin2cpp <binary_file> <output_file> <array_name>`